-Our special life cycle of a butterfly free printable is great for inspiring the kids with fascinating facts.
+Our Butterfly Unit Study with a special life cycle of a butterfly free printable is great for inspiring the kids with fascinating facts.

 Summary Of Butterfly Stages:

 The adult butterfly lays 10-100 eggs on the underside of leaves.